ripemango/reactives/README.md

 }
 ```

 There are a couple of problems here.
-Most of the object management logic is generic and can be reused.
-It is extremely easy to forget that one `dispose` call.
-Using reactives this gets transformed to
+* Most of the object management logic is generic and can be reused.
+* It is extremely easy to forget that one `dispose` call (confession).
+* Coupling the logic to the widget makes it harder to test.

+Using reactives this gets transformed to,
 ```dart
 class AwesomeReactiveWidget extends StatefulWidget {
   const AwesomeReactiveWidget({Key? key}) : super(key: key);